 Ingrown Toenail Treatment

-In our experience, dancers are very prone to ingrown toenails.
-However various sports, footwear and genetic predisposition are all obvious contributors to this painful condition.
+Various sports, footwear and genetic predisposition are all additional contributors to this painful condition.

 Regardless of how an ingrown nail starts, the treatment can vary from fairly simple conservative management to more complex surgical procedures.